- Eighth Army Equal Opportunity Program Office

 Everyone has the right to contact the EO office at any time, and no one may hinder an individual’s right to do so.
 Supervisors may not engage in reprisal or retaliatory measures against a person for contacting the EO office.

 The easiest way to submit an issue or complaint is to contact your EO Advisor by phone or discuss the matter in person.
 You may also email the 8A EO office at firstname.lastname@example.org.
-Should you wish to remain anonymous, you may contact the Eighth Army EO office by the 24-Hour Hotline at (DSN) 315-755-2535 or (Cell) 010-8520-4656.
-Note: Using email is never anonymous as we will know the email address of the sender.
+Should you wish to remain anonymous, you may contact the Eighth Army EO office by the EO Hotline at (DSN) 315-755-2535.
+All calls will be returned within 24 hours.
+Please remember that using email is never anonymous as we will know the email address of the sender.

 - Equal Opportunity Resources